stomp/stomp-spec/src/stomp-specification-1.1.md

 ## STOMP Frames

-STOMP is designed to work best over a stream based communications transport like TCP.
 The client and server will communicate using STOMP frames sent over the stream.
 A frame's structure looks like:

     command